Adding Fractions Calculator

 \$\frac{2}{1}\$ – \$\frac{1}{3}\$ = ?

-These two fractions have different denominators, therefore, we will first need to convert them to one common denominator.
+Because these fractions have different denominators, we first need to find a common denominator.

 LCD (\$\frac{2}{1}\$, \$\frac{1}{3}\$) = LCM (1, 3)